eslint/eslint/docs/src/use/configure/migration-guide.md

 }
 ```

-Here's the same files ignored in flat config:
+Here are the same files ignore patterns in flat config:

 ```javascript
 export default [